The Susan G. Komen® Vision: A world without breast cancer

 Q: How many staff members do you have?

-A: The Utah Affiliate employs 3 full-time employees and two part-time employees.
+A: The Utah Affiliate employs four full-time employees.
 We accomplish so much through countless hours and effort from an amazing group of core volunteers and many, many more on Race day.

 Q: What parts of Utah do you serve?